veithen/hermetic-maven-plugin/README.md

 # hermetic-maven-plugin

-This Maven plugin configures the Maven build so that tests are executed hermetically, i.e. without access to remote resources and files outside of the project directory.
+This Maven plugin configures the Maven build so that tests are executed hermetically, i.e. without access to remote resources.
 To achieve this the plugin generates a Java 2 security policy and configures a custom security manager.
 By default the corresponding command line arguments are added to the `argLine` property so that they are picked up by [maven-surefire-plugin](http://maven.apache.org/surefire/maven-surefire-plugin/test-mojo.html#argLine).

 ## Making maven-invoker-plugin executions hermetic